affffffffffffffffffffff/CS1-arduino-projects/README.md

 > Besides control flow, modulus is another viable solution.
 ### jan25a
 Four LEDs based on timing data, syncing with timing tables in Excel.
 Again.
+### jan27a
+Digital input with two buttons.
+One button turns the LED on, and one button turns the LED off.